Lyall Bay: Surfing

 People have enjoyed surfing at Lyall Bay for over a century.
 Surfing was popularised when Duke Paoa Kahanamoku from Hawaii visited Lyall Bay in March 1915 and demonstrated surfing to a large crowd.
 The eastern end of the beach is known as Surfers Corner, and the surf break at that end of the bay is known as The Corner.
 The waves here are influenced by the breakwater created when Wellington Airport was built in the 1950s.
-In 2015 the Airport announced plans to extend its runway.
+In 2015 the airport announced plans to extend its runway.
 Surfers believed this would adversely affect the surf in the bay, but the airport said they would build an artificial reef 500m offshore to lessen the effect of the runway expansion on the waves.
+As of 2025 the runway has not been extended and the reef has not been built.

 Surf Lifesaving

 Lyall Bay is home to two surf lifesaving clubs: the Lyall Bay Surf Lifesaving Club and the Maranui Surf Lifesaving Club.
 Lyall Bay Surf and Lifesaving Club was formed in 1910 but after a dispute between members a group split off in October 1911 to form the Maranui club.
 In 2021 the Lyall Bay club opened a new clubhouse to replace the old one built in 1957.
 The new building has space for club activities and storage as well as toilets, changing rooms and outdoor showers and taps for public use.
 Maranui SLSC's building was built in 1930 to replace an earlier building.
 It has been altered over the years and in 2005 Maranui cafe opened on the top floor.
+The building was destroyed by fire in August 2006, and then rebuilt.
 Volunteers from the Lyall Bay club patrol the beach during summer months and Maranui club members patrol Oriental Bay.
 Members of both clubs compete nationally in various surf sports, which are sometimes held at Lyall Bay.